Paco8/ttml2ssa/README.md

   --ssa-outline-color [color]
                         the outline color in format AABBGGRR or color name (default: black)
+  --ssa-bold            the font will be in bold --ssa-italic          the font will be in italic
 ```
 If multiple subtitle files are supplied, the application will create the
 output files using the input filenames, replacing the extension with srt or ssa.